whria78/skinimagecrawler/README.md

 max_crawling_num=1000
 max_thread=4
 prohibit_site=['dermnet.com']
-crawl_melanoma_only=True
 </code></pre>

-1. By default, this script downloads melanoma images.
-If you want to download all kinds of skin disorders, modify line 75 (crawl_melanoma_only).
-2. If website does not allow the use of image even for personal, non-commercial, and reserach purpose, modify line 74 (prohibit_site).
+*** If website does not allow the use of image even for personal, non-commercial, and reserach purpose, modify line 15 (prohibit_site).

 ## Result (2019-10-10)